Hengoo/BVHRaytracer/readme.md

 ## Analysis of Different Bounding VolumeHierarchies and Ray Tracing Algorithms

-This repository contains the the implementation part of my master thesis : [Thesis](http://share.splamy.de/hengo/20/03/AndreasLeitnerThesis.pdf)
+This repository contains the the implementation part of my master thesis: [Thesis](http://share.splamy.de/hengo/20/03/AndreasLeitnerThesis.pdf)

 Short Summary: